 The blog demands a lot of time and planning.
 All that planning needs time.
 Blogging is one sphere which takes time to gain traction, the success does not happen overnight.
 You need to keep at it, even if you feel low, which happens when you don’t earn anything for some time.

 So, I feel this is the best time for me to give it a start.
 Think of it as sowing a seed now, you will feel content to see the blog growing, just like your baby.
 It is therapeutic.
 It takes few years for blogging business to give real fruits, so the sooner you start, the better.

-8. Lastly, if this works for your family, don’t let anyone tell you otherwise
+8. Lastly, if being a stay at home mom works for your family, don’t let anyone tell you otherwise

 This is your life.
 No one can tell you better how to live it.
 If you and spouse come to an understanding, even if some third person tells you that you can do better than this, stop reacting.
 Every family has it’s set system that works for them (one spouse working, both spouse working), but only you can decide what works for your family.
 Don’t take any decision based on what someone else thinks, do what works for you.